fummicc1/SimpleRoulette/README.md

 ## SimpleRoulette

-SimpleRoulette helps you to create customizable Roulette, with **SwiftUI**.
-(Compatible with both MacOS and iOS.)
+SimpleRoulette helps you to create customizable Roulette, with SwiftUI.
+(Compatible with both macOS and iOS.)

 ## Demo